Skip to main content

 To achieve certification, projects choose which credits within the system are right for their project.
 Teams first decide what is most important for their community and local environment and then apply strategies to earn points across several sustainability topics, including:

-Energy: focuses on reducing energy demand through efficiency, then rewards renewable energy | |
+Energy and atmosphere: focuses on reducing energy demand through efficiency, then rewards renewable energy

-Sustainable sites: rewards decisions about the environment surrounding the building, and emphasizes the vital relationships among buildings, ecosystems and ecosystem services | |
+Sustainable site design and land use: rewards decisions about the environment surrounding the building, and emphasizes the vital relationships among buildings, ecosystems and ecosystem services

 Based on the number of points achieved, a project receives a LEED rating level: Certified, Silver, Gold, or Platinum.
+In LEED v5, projects seeking LEED Platinum certification status are given a small set of specific credits that they must pursue as part of their certification to ensure top performance.

 Getting started with LEED